astropy/astropy/docs/development/releasing.rst

    this is to use ``git cherry-pick`` on the release commit from above, *but* if that method is used, be sure to amend that commit and not change the version in ``setup.py``.
-If you aren't sure how to do this, you might be better off just copying-and-pasting the relevant parts of the maintainence branch's ``CHANGES.rst`` into master.
+If you aren't sure how to do this, you might be better off just copying-and-pasting the relevant parts of the maintenance branch's ``CHANGES.rst`` into master.

 Modifications for a beta/release candidate release